pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/aad.md

 > **Important:** Do not change the value of Name ID Format value once your users have started using Pulumi---not even switching its value between Email or Persistent.
 <br />
-> **Note:** Be sure to assign users and groups to use your new _Pulumi Console_ SAML application.
+> **Note:** Be sure to assign users and groups to use your new _Pulumi Service_ SAML application.
 > That is how you can control membership access to your Pulumi organization.
 See the
 > [Azure AD documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications#assign-users-and-groups-to-your-saml-application)
 > for more information.

-Now that the Azure AD-side of the SAML SSO configuration is complete, you will need to configure the Pulumi Console to receive SAML SSO requests from your Azure AD.
+Now that the Azure AD-side of the SAML SSO configuration is complete, you will need to configure the Pulumi Service to receive SAML SSO requests from your Azure AD.

 ## Configuring Your Pulumi Organization